-Management Statement Action Mgt Team Time Frame Performance Measures 4.1 A Aboriginal Archaeological Sites Aboriginal archaeological sites are protected.
-Aboriginal sites are managed according to National Parks and Wildlife Service (NPWS) guidelines.
-Any new sites discovered are recorded and reported to the NPWS and the Metropolitan Local Aboriginal Land Council.
-The location of fragile and sensitive sites is kept confidential.
-Potential impacts and mitigation measures are considered prior to any bushland or bushfire mitigation works, or any other works undertaken near any Aboriginal sites 0 Aboriginal Heritage is protected in natural areas.
-4.1B Aboriginal Anthropological Sites Aboriginal anthropological sites are protected.
-Aboriginal sites are managed according to National Parks and Wildlife Service (NPWS) guidelines.
-Any new sites discovered are recorded and reported to the NPWS and the Metropolitan Local Aboriginal Land Council.
-The location of fragile and sensitive sites is kept confidential.
-Potential impacts and mitigation measures are considered prior to any bushland or bushfire mitigation works, or any other works are undertaken near any Aboriginal sites.
-0 Aboriginal Heritage is protected in natural areas.
+- (NFWS) guidefilles.
+Any new sites discovered are recorded and reported to the NPWS and the Metropolitan Local Aboriginal Land Council. - The location of fragile and sensitive sites is kept confidential. - Potential impacts and mitigation measures are considered prior to any bushland or bushfire mitigation works, or any other works undertaken near any Aboriginal sites

+4.1B Aboriginal Anthropological Sites

+- Aboriginal anthropological sites Aboriginal sites are managed according to are protected.

+National Parks and Wildlife Service - (NPWS) guidelines.
+Any new sites discovered are recorded and reported to the NPWS and the Metropolitan Local Aboriginal Land Council. - The location of fragile and sensitive sites is kept confidential. - Potential impacts and mitigation measures are considered prior to any bushland or bushfire mitigation works, or any other works are undertaken near any Aboriginal sites.